mark-fortuna/sort_MCNP/README.md

 sort_MCNP also sorts comments and comment blocks.
 It assigns multiple comment lines to the first entity (cell or surface) after them.

+## Running ##
+Copy the script into the folder with the MCNP input you wish to sort.
+Run from terminal as

+  `python sort_MCNP.py input.i [output_name.i]`,

+where the output name is an optional argument.

 ## Bugs ##
 None of the following bugs limit the functionality of the MCNP input.
 However, they need to be considered to avoid confusion.
  - In it's current form sort_MCNP doesn't correctly assign comments in the middle of multiline cell or surface definitions.